Osaka police stabbing suspect to undergo psychiatric testing | The Japan Times

 The prosecutors will determine whether 33-year-old Yujiro Iimori was mentally sound at the time of last month’s attack, in which he also stole the officer’s weapon, and if he is competent to stand trial, according to the Osaka District Public Prosecutor’s Office.

-Iimori was arrested on attempted murder and robbery charges a day after he allegedly attacked Suzunosuke Kose, 26, with a knife at a police box in Suita in the early morning of June 16.
+Iimori was arrested on charges of attempted robbery and attempted murder a day after he allegedly attacked Suzunosuke Kose, 26, with a knife at a police box in Suita, early in the morning of June 16.

 Iimori, who has a history of mental illness, told the police he carried out the stabbing because his illness had become worse and people around him were treating him poorly, according to investigative sources.
 He has refused to talk about the attack itself, they said.